-- Sustainability: Strive to implement lasting change to make our place more resource efficient, equitable, and ecologically balanced, acknowledging a resource-finite world.
+- Sustainability: The work aligns with PSU’s vision for sustainability as lasting change to make a given place more resource-efficient, equitable, and ecologically balanced, while acknowledging a resource-finite world.

 - Fit: The project advances campus sustainability priorities and metrics.

 - Context: The project is designed with an awareness of the unique characteristics and history of the PSU campus.

 - Scale: Project outcomes are useful and applicable to other contexts and locations.

 - Collaborative action: Projects foster deep engagement with partners, focusing on establishing an environment of co-learning.